-- i.
-Proposals for new research degrees must include a brief summary of the structures and standards in place in the institution to support the application in question and include relevant and appropriate links and references.
-(See Appendix 1.) - ii.
-Where taught modules are included in a research degree programme and lead to additional minor, special purpose or supplemental NUI qualifications these will require approval for use either as part of the research degree programme or as an additional component to the programme.
-Stand-alone modules that do not lead to NUI qualifications do not require Senate approval. - iii.
-Taught components (typically < 60 ECTS) leading to a separate qualification, will require the support of an extern assessor who is expert in the relevant discipline area.
-The extern assessor can be (i) appointed independently by the institution or (ii) acting as an extern examiner appointed by NUI for an existing programme in a related discipline area in the institution. - iv.
-NUI will schedule an independent academic peer review of the proposed degree programme and will seek to ensure that the final panel composition is in line with sectoral expectations on equality, diversity and inclusion, including but not limited to gender balance. - v.
-The review will be undertaken by a panel of no fewer than two and no more than three members, all of whom will be independent of the institution, with verification of no known conflicts of interest.
+- a) Proposals for new research degrees must include a brief summary of the structures and standards in place in the institution to support the application in question and include relevant and appropriate links and references.
+See Appendix 1. - b) Where taught modules are included in a research degree programme and lead to additional minor, special purpose or supplemental NUI qualifications these will require approval for use either as part of the research degree programme or as an additional component to the programme.
+To note: Stand-alone modules that do not lead to NUI qualifications do not require Senate approval. - c) These taught components (typically < 60 ECTS), where they lead to a separate qualification, will require the support of an extern assessor who is expert in the relevant discipline area.
+The extern assessor can be (i) appointed independently by the Recognised College or (ii) acting as an extern examiner appointed by NUI for an existing programme in a related discipline area in the Recognised College.8 - NUI will schedule an independent academic peer review of the proposed degree programme and will seek to ensure that the final panel composition is in line with sectoral expectations on Equality, Diversity and Inclusion, including but not limited to gender balance. - e) The review will be undertaken by a panel of no less than three members, all of whom will be independent of the Recognised College, with verification of no known conflicts of interest.

-For full information on the procedures for approving short programmes, see NUI's Regulations, Procedures and Guidelines for the Approval of New Programmes and Changes to Existing Programmes in the Recognised Colleges, p.13.
+8 For full information on the procedures for approving short programmes, see NUI's Regulations, Procedures and Guidelines for the Approval of New Programmes and Changes to Existing Programmes in the Recognised Colleges, p.
+13.

-- vi.
-The review panel will be appointed by NUI and will be chaired by a senior academic, independent of any NUI member institutions, with significant experience and expertise in programmes and training, preferably at an international level, leading to research degrees.
-The second panel member will be a senior and experienced academic in the area of research, who may be affiliated with an Irish university (including, but not necessarily, an NUI member institution).
-Where relevant, a third panel member with experience of professional practice may also be appointed.
-The institution will appoint one of the panel members and NUI will appoint the other panel member(s).
-NUI will ensure the institution is in agreement regarding the panel composition. - vii.
-For some professional research degrees, participation by professional, regulatory, or statutory bodies may be integral to the accreditation process.
-In such cases, the recognised college must demonstrate institutional oversight relating to the professional and/or statutory body. - viii.
-All programmes leading to NUI research degrees, and to be delivered jointly with collaborative partners, are subject to the same approval process as those to be delivered entirely by the recognised college.
+- f) The Review Panel will be appointed by NUI and will be chaired by a senior academic, independent of any NUI member institutions, with significant experience and expertise in programmes and training, preferably at an international level, leading to research degrees.
+The other Panel members will comprise two senior and experienced academics in the area of research (and where relevant, professional practice), one of whom will be drawn from the NUI constituent universities and the other to be proposed by the Recognised College. - g) For some professional research degrees, participation by professional, regulatory, or statutory bodies may be integral to the accreditation process.
+In such cases, the Recognised College must demonstrate institutional oversight relating to the professional and/or statutory body. - h) All programmes leading to NUI research degrees, and to be delivered jointly with collaborative partners, are subject to the same approval process as those to be delivered entirely by the Recognised College.9